twright/Easy-Comment-Uploads/readme.txt

 **0.14**

- * Auto-adding the file links to comment (e.g. no copy and paste).
+ * Auto-adding the file links to comment (i.e. no copy and paste).
  * Much nice user experience.
  * More code cleanup.
  * Blacklist of dangerous file types (this was a serious security problem in old version, please upgrade ASAP).